 Create a homemade sewerage farm for natural cat litter!

 You can ‘feed’ the micro-organisms as well as disperse/absorb the odiferous components of cat urine, using wheat bran, rice pollard and lucerne chaff mixed in.

 All the components are available at farmers produce outlets but may be a bit harder to come by in the city.
-In Australia, www.smellgone.com.au provides a 'starter culture' if you want to make your own micro-organism farm!
+In Australia, Smell Gone provides a ‘starter culture’ if you want to make your own micro-organism farm!
 These bugs just LOVE cat urine and faeces and delight in digesting it to turn into water and CO2!